deckhouse/virtualization/docs/USER_GUIDE.md

 - events for all related resources;
 - the XML configuration of the VM domain.

+The collected data is stored in the archive in YAML format (for resources) and in text files (for logs).
+You can send such an archive to technical support to analyze a problem.

+The following example shows how to collect such an archive:

+{{< tabs name="vm-debug" >}}

+{{% tab name="Using the CLI" %}}

-The command result is written to a compressed archive (tar.gz) that goes to stdout.
-To save the archive, redirect the output to a file.
+The `collect-debug-info` command collects diagnostic data about a virtual machine and all related resources into a compressed archive (tar.gz) that goes to stdout, so the output has to be redirected to a file.

 Usage example: